Wednesday, December 6, 2023

 We can watch the process today as we drift away from life before the current machine age, when there were no cars, phones, planes, TV, internet or AI.
 We are forgetting what it was like to be a person then.

-Our penultimate brush with amnesia occurs at what we euphemistically call "retirement."
-My colleague D.L., in his 77th year, says he has impulses towards "purposeful forgetting," which he consceives as defense of the comfortable "Old Man Ville" he's been able to construct.
-There are aches and pains around the edges, leading beyond to great voids of incomprehensible silence, but within the bounds of Old Man Ville there is comfort, with sufficient energy- even in some areas seeming, at times, more empowered than in his youth.
-But through the comfort he feels pressure from the memory bank in Old Man Ville's basement, which holds all his memories stretching back to the earliest, blurry ones- enough data to fill a thousand Libraries of Alexandria.
-He says, "Delete that shit!," in semi-humor, and continues, "I do want to keep my awareness of identities, mine and important others, but why do I need to use and maintain all that storage space?
-Just to recall the time in 8th grade when a substitute teacher threw me down a flight of steps, or how much I hated bananas?
+The penultimate brush with amnesia occurs at what we euphemistically call "retirement."
+My colleague D.L., in his 77th year, says he has impulses towards "purposeful forgetting," which he consceives as a defensive buffer around the comfortable Old Manville where he resides.
+There are aches and pains around the edges, leading beyond to great voids of incomprehensible silence, but within the bounds of Old Manville there is residual comfort, and even a particular sort of energy.
+Nevertheless, through the comfort and occasional energy, he feels pressure from the memory bank in the basement of his mind, which holds all his memories stretching back to the earliest, blurry ones- enough data to fill a thousand Libraries - memories that regularly splurt forth into his conscious mind like drunken teenagers.
+He says, "Delete that shit!," in semi-humor, and continues, "I do want to maintain my awareness of identities, mine and important others, but why do I need to maintain all that storage space?
+Just to recall the time in 8th grade when a substitute teacher threw me down the steps, or how much I hated bananas?
 Who cares?"

-Do D.L.'s thoughts arise from natural reasoning, or is he exemplifying yet another programmed amnesia designed to keep us from longing for a state from which, through biological design, we've largely withdrawn?
+Do D.L.'s thoughts arise from natural reasoning, or is he exemplifying yet another programmed amnesia designed to keep us from longing for a state from which, through biological design, we've withdrawn?

 The final programmed amnesia, of course, is the one that happens either at death or in the period leading to death.
 For days, weeks or months, or for a quarter-second, we will be conscious without knowing who or what we are or were.
 We will literally know nothing.
-The purpose of this final forgetting could be to disolve any remorse about departing whatever it is we're departing, and entering whatever it is we're entering.
+The purpose of this final forgetting may be to disolve any remorse about departing whatever it is we're departing, and entering whatever it is we're entering.

 Back to the big picture, humanity is about to undergo its first species-wide amnesia since the one induced by agriculture.
 In a century or so there probably won't be more than a handful of people in the world who've heard of Shakespeare or George Washington, or any of today's nation-states, unless that data has been coded into their brain implants.
 It could be the "end of history" we've been hearing about.
 Genetic engineering, AI and machine/human interface will create a new humanity that will not understand much about the old one, except that it was primitive and should be discarded and forgotten.